This website is best viewed in a browser that supports web standards.

 Sept.
 12, 2011

-Northwest Missouri State University's Department of Computer Science and Information Systems will host its annual Computing Visit Day Saturday, Oct.
+Northwest Missouri State University's School of Computer Science and Information Systems will host its annual Computing Visit Day Saturday, Oct.
 15. The event is designed for high school students from throughout the four-state region interested in preparing for a variety of computing-related careers.

 The day will feature a number of informative, hands-on sessions during which participants can work with different kinds of hardware and software, including programs developed by Northwest students and faculty.